-- 1 Prohibit director, executive, and staff proceed or accept any forms of anti-corruption both directly and indirectly.
-This covers all related business units, review of the anti-corruption policy must be done frequently. - 2.
-Director, executie, and staff must report the Company the activities that are of the anticorruption by informing to supervisor or responsible person and coordinate the facts. - 3.
-The Company must be fair to protect the complainant on anti-corruption including people who cooperate in terms of report and investigation of anti-corruption. - 4.
-The Board of Directors and management must be the model of anti-corruption and have duties to promote and support anti-corruption policy to communicate to staff and related parties together with review the appropriateness of policy and other measurements in relation to the suitability and change of business environment, rules and regulations, and law. - 5.
-A person who is corruption will disciplinary be punished in accordance with the Company regulation being set forth and may receive legal penalty if such action is illegal - 6.
+- Prohibit director, executive, and staff proceed or accept any forms of anti-corruption both directly and indirectly.
+This covers all related business units, review of the anti-corruption policy must be done frequently. - Director, executie, and staff must report the Company the activities that are of the anti-corruption by informing to supervisor or responsible person and coordinate the facts. - The Company must be fair to protect the complainant on anti-corruption including people who cooperate in terms of report and investigation of anti-corruption. - 4.
+The Board of Directors and management must be the model of anti-corruption and have duties to promote and support anti-corruption policy to communicate to staff and related parties together with review the appropriateness of policy and other measurements in relation to the suitability and change of business environment, rules and regulations, and law.

+- 5. A person who is corruption will disciplinary be punished in accordance with the Company regulation being set forth and may receive legal penalty if such action is illegal - 6.
 The Company will arrange the training and distribute to director, executive, and staff fairly and adequately to ensure they understand and follow the anti-corruption policy, promote sense of ethics, honesty and responsibility. - 7.
 The Company will support business alliance, partner or other to perform related the Company reporting the violation of anti-corruption policy - 8.
 The Company has policy on nomination and selection of personal, promotion, training, performance assessment, and the remuneration of staff and employee fairly and adequately to protect the organizational corruption and to build the guarantee to staff and employee - 9.
 To be clear on the high risk of corruption, director, executive, and staff must perform carefully and ensure on the following:- - 9.1 To give, or to receive the gift and meal reception must be transparently, legally correct in regards to tradition, normal business or appropriate culture - 9.2 To give or to receive donation must be transparently and legally done to ensure the giving and the receiving of donation or supporting fund is not the bribery - 9.3 To proceed the business, contact, negotiate, bidding and other actions taken with government or private segments must be transparent and legal.
 In addition, director, executive, and staff must not give or receive bribery in all process of business operation.

 The Company published "Anti-corruption policy" in the company website in the part of "investor relations" topic "charters and article od association."
-Besides, there is another channel to express opinion or suggestion and report to corruption via email: info@amamarine.co.th and company website in the part of "contact us" "Re : inform of corruption"
+Besides, there is another channel to express opinion or suggestion and report to corruption via email: info@amamarine.co.th and company website in the part of "contact us" "Re: inform of corruption"

-In 2018, The Company allows the staff to attend the anti-corruption arranged by the Thai Institute of Directors (IOD) in the topic of, "Collective Action Against Corruption Conference" held on 11 October 2018 to prepare for the joint of the Private Sector Collective Action Against Corruption.
+In 2019, The Company allows the staff to attend the anti-corruption arranged by the Thai Institute of Directors (IOD) in the topic of, "Guidelines for Becoming a Member of the Thai Private Sector Collective Action Against Corruption Project" for submitting requests for certification and additional document amendments on May 17, 2019 to prepare for the joint of the Private Sector Collective Action Against Corruption.
 Besides, The company provides the training on the anti-corruption to staff annually.
-The Company also arranged the in-house training on, " the Anti-Corruption at Workplace" organized by HR together with the Quality & Safety Division on 5 June 2018 to establish the good perception to the staff at all levels.
+The Company also arranged the in-house training on, "the Anti-Corruption at Workplace" organized by HR together with the Quality & Safety Division on 24 October 2019 to establish the good perception to the staff at all levels.